pogginicolo98/start2impact_trading-bot/README.md

-# Start2Impact Python exercise: Trading bot
+# Start2Impact Python exercise: trading bot

 Exercise to practice with the Coinmarketcap APIs:
 The trading bot checks every 10 minutes if more than 4 currencies have increased in price by more than 3% in the last hour.
 If so, it open a buy order for the currency that has increased the most.